Harmxn02/Harmxn02/README.md

 ### About me

-*As a Computer Science major specializing in AI, I aim to use my education and passion for technology to make a positive impact on the world.
-I am excited to see where my career in the field of Computer Science and AI will take me.
+*As a Computer Science major specializing in AI, I am interested in exploring the possibilities of Artificial Intelligence and Machine Learning.*

-Discovered my passion for programming through Harvard's CS50.
-I have been continuously learning and growing my skills ever since.*
+*I am currently taking online courses to expand my knowledge in Finance and Mathematics.
+My goal is to acquire the necessary skills and expertise in these areas to excel in the field of Quantitative Analysis.*

 <!-- ![HelloWorld](https://raw.githubusercontent.com/sagar-viradiya/sagar-viradiya/master/resources/banner.png)